-I am a Postdoc in Computer Science & Engineering at the University of Washington where I work with Prof. Siddhartha Srinivasa in the Personal Robotics Lab.
+I am a Postdoc in the Paul Allen School of Computer Science & Engineering at the University of Washington where I work with Prof. Siddhartha Srinivasa in the Personal Robotics Lab.

-I received a Ph.D. from Cornell University, advised by Prof. Ross A. Knepper, and a Diploma from the National Technical University of Athens, advised by Prof. Kostas J. Kyriakopoulos.
+Prior to that, I received my Ph.D. and M.S. degrees from Cornell University, and a Diploma from the National Technical University of Athens.

 Here is my CV.

 11/08/2022: New RAL work

 on crowd navigation via topological invariance!